2021 Semeru eruption: 8 December

 In the morning, three bodies were discovered in the cabin of a truck.
 The ten previously unidentified bodies were successfully identified through autopsies and forensic dentistry.
 The ten victims consisted of 6 males and 4 females between the ages of 15 and 70.
 Five bodies were returned to families of the victims through visual identification.
 At the Dr Haryoto Hospital, a cooler container was sent to store additional bodies due to overcapacity.
 A volunteer at the hospital said bodies undergoing the decomposition process would be moved into the container.

 By night, officials had raised the death toll to 39.

 9 December

-Four new bodies were discovered during search and rescue operations, bringing the total number of victims to 43.
+Four bodies were discovered during search and rescue operations, bringing the total number of victims to 43.
 The BNPB also updated the number of injured to 104, while at least 13 are missing.
 Twenty-three bodies were successfully identified by a victims identification unit.

 10 December

 Recovery teams found the body of a headless person at a sand mine in Sumberwuluh, Lumajang.
 The body was taken to Haryoto Hospital.
 The Deputy Regent of Lumajang said the identification of bodies through fingerprints were impossible due to the severe injuries endured.
 Other methods of identification were carried out by the forensic team.

 By the evening, three bodies were found, bringing the total number of fatalities to 46.
 In addition, at least nine people were still unaccounted.
 The total number of displaced individuals across 126 locations also rose to 6,573.